Hello, I'm Alex.

 2011

-Trained under the classic design methods of the Bauhaus; graduated from Carleton University's School of Architecture & Urbanism with a Bachelor of Architectural Studies, majoring in Design.
+Graduated from Carleton University's School of Architecture & Urbanism with a Bachelor of Architectural Studies, majoring in Design.
+Trained under the classic design methods of the Bauhaus.

-Foray into mobile UI/UX design before formal processes, frameworks or training resources exited.
+Foray into mobile UI/UX design before formal processes, frameworks or training resources have been established.
 Explored novel ways of visualizing user flows (Illustrator), mocking up interfaces & assets production (Photoshop), and information architecture mapping to capture implementable product concepts.

 Q&A